 It is as developed through SEC interpretation and court decisions.
 Else, it must follow the conditions set out under Regulation D of the 1933 Act.

 Persons may claim the exemption from the 1933 Act.
-So, they carry the burden of proving that its activities came within that exemption.
+So, they carry the burden of proving that their activities came within that exemption.

 What is Regulation D?